 Again, no battle resolution needs to be handled manually by the player, the engine solves it automatically.
-Results will be displayed via message and animation.
+Results will be displayed via message and animation (and a summary of all air battles will appear before the start of the Land Movement phase).